 Continuity Aspects

-Continuity in the coverage area can be measured (1) at broadcast site(s), (2) by the use of far-field monitor(s), or a combination of both.
+Continuity in the coverage area can be measured (1) at broadcast site(s), (2) by the use of far-field monitor(s) or a combination of both.
 Chapter 4 will provide information how to measure and calculate continuity in this respect.

 MF Transmission Service